 MRAG Americas, Inc. is pleased to announce that a Marine Stewardship Council (MSC) re-assessment of US West Coast Limited Entry Groundfish Trawl fishery has begun.
 The assessment, which includes the limited-entry and Makah tribal components, will evaluate the fishery for compliance with the MSC’s Standard for well managed and sustainable fisheries.
 The assessment will include 18 groundfish species, with a site visit taking place in Seattle from 9-11 May.

 Providing public and private clients with professional services to support responsible, rational and sustainable use of aquatic resources.

 Jennie M. Harrington

-Ms. Harrington has been with MRAG Americas since 2003 and is Senior Manager for the Marine Stewardship Council (MSC) Chain of Custody Certification Program.
+Ms. Harrington has been with MRAG Americas since 2003 and is Director of Supply Chain Certifications.
 She has performed hundreds of MSC chain of custody audits, oversees the training and operations of a large team of auditors, and manages the scheduling and review of dozens of audits each month.
 In addition, she performs confidential second party audits for several consumer-facing organizations that have created internal buying standards, to ensure the robustness and sustainability of their supply chain.
 She has participated in many fishery and supply chain projects involving the Marine Stewardship Council’s principles and criteria, scientific research, compilation of data from fisheries around the United States, fishery information management systems, independent program reviews and workshop organization, facilitation and documentation.
 Prior to joining MRAG Americas, Ms. Harrington received a B.A. in Biology and Psychology from Middlebury College in Middlebury, VT and an M.S. in Zoology from the University of New Hampshire, Durham, NH.